swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/introduction.md

 ## State of the MLOps process

+Production feedback and new data require a way to improve the model iteratively.
-At the beginning of this part, the following issues remain:
+In this part, you will address the following issues:

 - [ ] Labeling of supplemental data is not systematic or uniform
 - [ ] Labeling of supplemental data is time intensive